wailsapp/go-webview2/scripts/test.md

    > **Breaking Change**:  Split [DocumentStateChanged](/microsoft-edge/webview2/reference/win32/iwebview2webview?view=webview2-0.8.355&preserve-view=true#add_documentstatechanged) into three components:  [SourceChanged](/microsoft-edge/webview2/reference/win32/icorewebview2?view=webview2-0.9.430&preserve-view=true#add_sourcechanged), [ContentLoading](/microsoft-edge/webview2/reference/win32/icorewebview2?view=webview2-0.9.430&preserve-view=true#add_contentloading), and [HistoryChanged](/microsoft-edge/webview2/reference/win32/icorewebview2?view=webview2-0.9.430&preserve-view=true#add_historychanged).
 Now, when the source URL changes the `SourceChanged` event is run.
 When the history state is changed the `HistoryChanged` event is run.
 The `ContentLoading` event is run before the initial script when a new document is being loaded.

 *  Added support for ARM64 architecture.
-*  Added Soft Input Panel (SIP) support for touch screen devices.
+*  Added Soft InputWidget Panel (SIP) support for touch screen devices.
 *  Added support for Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016.
 *  Added [NotifyParentWindowPositionChanged](/microsoft-edge/webview2/reference/win32/icorewebview2host?view=webview2-0.9.430&preserve-view=true#notifyparentwindowpositionchanged) for the status bar to follow the window in windowed mode.
 Also, implement the change in windowless mode in order for accessibility features to work.
 *  Added [AreRemoteObjectsAllowed](/microsoft-edge/webview2/reference/win32/icorewebview2settings?view=webview2-0.9.430&preserve-view=true#get_areremoteobjectsallowed) setting to globally control whether a webpage can be accessed by any remote objects.
 By default, `AreRemoteObjectsAllowed` is turned on, so remote objects added by [AddRemoteObject](/microsoft-edge/webview2/reference/win32/icorewebview2?view=webview2-0.9.430&preserve-view=true#addremoteobject) are accessible from the webpage.
 When `AreRemoteObjectsAllowed` is turned off, the objects aren't accessible from the webpage.
 Changes are applied on the next navigation event.